Shark Island Productions: Stories From The Inside (2013)

-A group of first time offenders reveal the crimes that led to their incarceration into the Youth Unit at Port Phillip Prison.

-The inmates tell their stories around the choices, mistakes and the effects of their actions on themselves, families and victims, and discuss the harsh reality of prison life, the daily grind, boredom, depression and the fear of rejection when they return to the outside world.
-Made in association with Igniting Change the film and study guide is made available as a free resource for all schools in Australia.
+In Stories From The Inside (2013), a group of first time offenders reveal the crimes that led to their incarceration into the Youth Unit at Port Phillip Prison.
+The inmates tell their stories around the choices, mistakes and the effects of their actions on themselves, families and victims, and discuss the harsh reality of prison life, the daily grind, boredom, depression, and the fear of rejection when they return to the outside world.
+Made in association with Igniting Change, the film and study guide is made available as a free resource for all schools in Australia.